rehanvipin/work/content/angular/di.md

 {{< columns >}}

 #### In `@Injectable()`
-You can specify the provider as the value to the `provider` key in the metadata object.
+You can specify the provider as the value to the `providedIn` key in the metadata object.
 If you specify `'root'` one instance will be available to all components.
 <--->

 #### With an `NgModule`
-You specify the provider (e.g. the service class) in the `providers` array and one instance will be available to all components in the module.
+You specify the `providedIn` property as the `NgModule` where you want this service to be available.
 <--->

 #### With a component